-Recently, two of my brothers became aware of my writings.
-I had never actually invited them to read my stories because I didn’t think they would be interested in the least.
-Their reaction to the news that I was blogging about my life, including when I was a child and also including very honest descriptions of our father’s behaviour during and after the divorce, was violent and bitter.
-To clarify, they were violent and bitter toward me, not toward Dad.
+I had never actually invited my brothers to read my stories because I didn’t think they would be interested in the least.
+Their reaction to the news that I was blogging about my life, including when I was a child and also including very honest descriptions of our father’s behaviour during and after the divorce, was emphatically bitter.
+To clarify, they were upset toward me, not toward Dad.
 Toward me.
-Wait, I was the one who was abused.
+Wait, I was the one who was abused, actually we ALL were.

 I am doing my best to therapeutically write about this part of my past.

-She continued with, ‘When Mark was manic (bipolar 1) he dry-humped me on the bed while I screamed for him to stop.’
-Flo would have been 16 and my brother Mark would have been 21 at the time.
+She continued with, ‘When Mark was manic (bipolar) he dry-humped me on the bed while I screamed for him to stop.’
+Kelly would have been 16 and my brother Mark would have been 21 at the time.
+Unfortunately, I think I was pounding on his back to stop.
+I had no idea how to react to this behaviour.
+It was outrageous.

 Last night, over our supper, I was again drawn back into the memories of the past.
 I told my husband of twenty-five years, Dean, about times when I would witness my dad being truly mean and abusive to my siblings.
 Telling them these hurtful messages: